The streets of Hertsmere could feature in more television series and movies if a Parliament act is passed to make filming in the county simpler.

 “Films have been made in our area for almost 100 years.
 Times change and so does the demand for film and television production with more work than ever before being filmed on location.

-“So, we need and want to make it as easy as possible for production companies to come to Hertfordshire and make use of our excellent studio facilities as well as our location settings which are second to none.
+“So, we need and want to make it as easy as possible for production companies to come to Hertfordshire and make use of our excellent studio facilities as well as our location settings which are

 “By making our area even more attractive to the media industry, it will provide a further and much needed boost to our local economies.”